 - If you want to collect some hotel points there’s the Manhattan Beach Marriott (1400 Parkview Avenue, Manhattan Beach; Tel: 310-546-7511).
 It’s three miles south of LAX, has 385 rooms, and there’s a par-3 golf course in the backyard.
 However, it’s a good 2 miles from the beach.
 Rack room rates begin at $149.

 - If you want to be close to the airport check out Joie de Vivre’s Custom Hotel (8639 Lincoln Boulevard, Los Angeles; Tel: 310-645-0400).
 I recently stayed there and had a great experience.

 There are two places to either do your laundry or drop it off and have them do it for you: The Wash Tub (3921 Highland Ave; Tel: 310-545-2296) and Whale of a Wash (1209 Manhattan Ave; Tel: 310-545-4633).
-I recommend the latter since you probably won’t have too much and they only charge $1.25 per pound and will get you your clothes to you within a few hours.
+I recommend the latter since you probably won’t have too much and will get you your clothes to you within a few hours.

 Manicure and pedicure

 Since I know how many ladies (and some men) are adamant about having good-looking nails while they travel, here are two good spots.
 Perfection Nails (3212 Highland Ave; Tel: 310-546-1049) is where I go as it only costs $20 for both a pedicure and manicure.
 It’s not the cleanest salon in the world but the Vietnamese women are nice and always giggle when I come in.
 The other is Dominic Nail Spa (1147 Manhattan Ave; Tel: 310-545-0802), where the high-maintenance girls go as it’s cleaner and more expensive ($32).

 Shoe repair or polish